 The Framework

-The boundaries between these areas are permeable.
-Real organisational life doesn't segment neatly into categories—what appears as a conflict may reveal itself as an innovation opportunity; what seems like a strategic question may turn out to be fundamentally relational.
+The boundaries between areas are permeable.
+What appears as conflict may reveal itself as a values question.
+What seems strategic may turn out to be fundamentally relational.
+The process remains essentially the same across all areas — what differs is where we begin.

 01